Chael97/dust-2015/README.md

-# Gerlinger study
+# Microbiome and antimicrobials found in dust
-Analysis of dust samples collected from Gerlinger Hall, a mixed-use athletic facility on the University of Oregon campus.
+Analysis of the microbiome and antimicrobials from dust samples collected from a mixed-use athletic facility.